sinaahmadi/KurdishHunspell/README.md

 ![alt text](example.png "Zazaki and Gorani languages within the Indo-European language family")

 In order to extract morphological rules, the morphology of Sorani Kurdish is studied in a formal way in the paper entitled [ computational formalization of the Sorani Kurdish morphology]().
 This formalization allows various morpho-syntactic features of Sorani to be represented as rules which are presented in the [ckb-Arab.aff](ckb/ckb-Arab.aff) file.
 In version 0.1.0, inflectional and derivational rules regarding verbs, adjectives, adverbs and nouns are implemented.
-Next versions will include compound forms and further enrichments of the current categories.
+In version 0.1.2, the stem of verbs were provided.
+This is useful for the stemming task where given a word form, its stem can be retrieved, as in 'ڕنیبووم' → 'ڕن'.
+Following this, in version 0.1.3 the stem of other part-of-speech tags and the lemma form of the verbs, e.g. 'نوێن' → 'نواندن', were added.
+Therefore, both the stemming and the lemmatization tasks are now fully operational.
+Next versions will focus on further enrichments of the current categories and also rectifying possible errors.

 ### Lexicon annotation